suguiura/Git-Analytics/README.md

 ================

-This project was possible with the tutorship of Carlos Denner dos Santos Jr and the finantial support of [Centro de Competência de Software Livre] (http://ccsl.ime.usp.br/).
+This project was possible with the tutorship of Carlos Denner dos Santos Jr and the financial support of [Centro de Competência de Software Livre] (http://ccsl.ime.usp.br/).